explosivegaming/FactorioSoftmodManager/README.md

 __Creating a module:__

 Once a json has been created you should start by creating a locale dir and a src dir, these can be used to store the locale files for the module and any extra scripts that can are used by your module.
 Any locale files should be named lang.cfg for example en.cfg or fr.cfg and all contained within the one folder, the manager will handle the rest.
 Then creating a control.lua for the module will act as the root for the module being loaded by the manager. "error", "script" and "global" have been modified to allow easise of devoplment with all conflicts beening hanndled by the manager.
 There is also two functions which can be defined: ":on_init()" and ":on_post()"; on_init should be used to hanndle optinal dependieces and then on_post should be used to finilise data after other modules may have changed something during init.
+The require function of lua has been extented to allow the requiring of modules by there defined name ie Collection.Module or Module or Module@version no path is needed.

 __Creating a collection:__